What to bring

 - Invoice from WoWCuba / MacQueen’s Island Tours (electronic version OK) with contact info.

 - Money: Please visit our Currency page for more details.
 Cuba is still very much a cash society.
-How much cash to bring varies greatly depending on your spending habits, souvenir purchases, etc. Tourism is based on the Convertible Peso (or Tourist Dollar).
-While $1.00 CUC = $1.00 USD (about $1.03 with bank fees) for electronic transactions, it’s advisable to bring Euros, Canadian dollars, British Pounds or Swiss Francs, as there is a 10% additional fee for converting US dollars in cash.
-Although right now on the black market we’ve heard locals are giving anywhere froom $1.10 – $1.20.
-It’s not a route we recommend if you’re not familiar with Cuba and who you’re dealing with.
-Many US participants exchange USD for CAD or EUR in advance and then use the official CADECA counters.
-Credit cards from Canadian and non-US banks are accepted while US credit cards are still not able to be processed in Cuba.
+How much cash to bring varies greatly depending on your spending habits, souvenir purchases, etc. Tourism is based on the US Dollar.
+While cash remains king in Cuba, there is a move to electronic banking and certain services are only available for electronic purchase in USD.
+Credit cards from Canadian and non-US banks are accepted and as of November 2020, some state installations (such as car rental outlets) are even able to accept US credit cards.
 Travelers cheques are not widely accepted.
 If you have a non-US (or affiliate) bank issued credit card you may be able to use it for purchases or cash advances in Cuba.
 With 24 hours advance notice, WoWCuba offers an emergency cash advance service to participants in Havana if required.
 If you think you might buy things locally (besides the occasional beverage not included with meals, or visit a lot of museums, take a lot of taxis, bring home lots of rum/cigars/coffee…if you can find any coffee in the stores)…it’s probably better to bring a little more than you think you’ll spend, say $100 per day, to be safe.
 You can always take it home if you don’t use it.